HAIR CARE PRODUCTS (NON-COLORING)

 18273

-Though the majority of chemicals in beauty products and cosmetics present limited or no threat, several dozen have been associated to significant medical problems, including neurological harm and cancer.
-Cosmetic chemicals gain entry to the body through internal use, the skin, and inhalation, and lead to similar problems as food chemicals, per this site.
+Although many chemicals in cosmetics pose very little or zero danger, dozens have been linked to considerable medical issues, such as developmental delays and cancer.
+Chemicals in cosmetics enter a person's body through internal use, the skin, and inhalation, and cause the same problems as food chemicals, per this site.

-Chemicals linked to cancer can be found in food and a lot of other commonly used products.
-However, no classification of consumer products is accountable to less government oversight than cosmetics and other personal products, including C.O.
+Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other commonly used goods.
+But, no category of consumer goods is susceptible to less government direction than cosmetics, including C.O.
 Bigelow Conditioner.
-Although many of the chemicals in cosmetics likely pose little risk, exposure to some is linked to substantial health issues, including cancer.
+Though many of the contaminants and chemicals in cosmetics in all likelihood pose minimal risk, your exposure to some has been associated with critical health problems, including cancer.